angatho/opentelemetry-demo/README.md

 This demo has been fully instrumented to include two endpoints (/ and /parent) via flask to demonstrate:
 * Trace ingestion
+  * Single endpoint
   * Parent/child spans
+  * Child span that is not an endpoint
 * Metric ingestion
+  * Request counter
-* Metric attributes to filter a split by in Dynatrace
+  * Metric attributes for filter and split by in Dynatrace
 * Log ingestion
   * Linking opentelemetry logs to traces in Dynatrace

 At the time this was written the opentelemetry status for logs in python was experimental so the method to use OpenTelemetry to capture logs may change.